Friday, June 15, 2012

 Millet is another grain that is suitable for baby's consumption.
 It is easily digestable and high in protein, manganese, phosphorus and magnesium.
 Good for diabetics and is heart protective.
 Eating whole grains is also good for kids and toddlers to prevent childhood asthma. (source: WH Foods).
 I have also been told that millet helps promote good sleep.

 Westerners love cooking apples and pears to feed babies and I tried to incorporate that together with millet, to make it a filling meal.
 Nutritious and wholesome.
 If you find the apple to smell strong, try using just pear.
 It's still delicious.
 Lately there are small packham pears, good enough for 1 portion of porridge.
-When I first fed my boy with this, he gave me a weird look, but as he went on, he couldn't stop eating and cried for more when he has finished his portion.
-I made this many times and each time, he just loves it.
+When I first fed my boy with this, he gave me a weird look, but as he went on, he couldn't stop eating and cried for more when he had finished his portion.
+I made this many times and each time, he just loved it.

-Millet is much than quinoa.
-1/3 of the price and it's good to add some variety to baby's diet, rather than sticking to good ole rice.
+Millet is much cheaper than quinoa.
+It's 1/3 of the price and it's good to add some variety to baby's diet, rather than sticking to good ole rice.
 One packet of millet lasts me for many meals.
 You can try this with other fruits and see which one does your baby likes.
 But you can also use this to make savoury porridge with meat and vegetables.
 I am cooking fish porridge with a combination of millet and rice now.

 My boy actually prefers sweet fruit based porridge more than savoury ones, LOL.
 I'm not feeding him all these sweet porridge you see in this week all the time, although he likes it.
 I think most of my readers are very "Pro" in making savoury rice porridge and these few recipes could be something new for you to try.

 I like to have variety in my diet, so I like to give my baby variety too.
 Remember that different food contains different nutrients, try not to feed them the same thing all the time.

 1/2 small packham pear, peeled and cored